In Vitro ADME

 The permeability of drugs is an important component in the oral absorption of drugs.
 The permeability of a drug across a membrane is dependent on the passive permeability as well as the susceptibility of the drug to efflux or uptake by drug transporter proteins.
 At Sygnature Discovery, two assays to study permeability, PAMPA and Caco-2, are available.

-The Caco-2 cell system is a well-characterized intestinal in vitro model which makes it possible to evaluate the ability of chemicals to cross the intestinal barrier, as well as to study their transport mechanisms.
+The Caco-2 cell system is a well-characterized intestinal in vitro model making it a reliable model to predict the ability of chemicals to cross the intestinal barrier, as well as to study their transport mechanisms.

 - Permeability values estimated with Caco-2 correlate well with human in vivo absorption data for many drugs and chemicals.
 As a result, we use this model to predict oral absorption in humans.